 by Staff Writer

 Dilute leather cleaner.
 Prepare a cleaning solution by diluting commercial leather cleaner in a bucket of warm water.
+Many leather furniture owners swear by saddle soap, which you can usually find at hardware stores or feed stores.

 Remove cleaner.
 Once you've covered the leather recliner in cleaner, it's time to wipe it off with a rag dipped in warm, clean water.
 Be sure to remove the cleaner completely without getting the leather too wet.